Can a UTI cause a seizure?

 What is a UTI?

-A UTI happens when bacteria gets into the tube where your pee comes out (called the urethra).
+A UTI happens when bacteria enters the urethra and travels upward into the urinary tract (the tube from bladder to outside the body).
 If the bacteria spreads up this tube, it can get into your bladder or kidneys, and cause an infection.

-UTIs are often mild, but they can be serious, so it’s important to get them treated.
+UTIs can be serious, so it’s important to get them treated.

 • Cloudy urine